MuckRock/Extract-Tag-AddOn/README.md

 # DocumentCloud Extract Between Add-On

-When provided a selection or query of DocumentCloud documents, it extracts the text from a document from a given start string to a given end string (inclusive), basically automating a select and copy-paste procedure.
+When provided a selection or query of DocumentCloud documents, it extracts the text from each document from a given start string to a given end string and creates a tag on that document with the extracted text.
+Great for pulling filing, edited, etc dates to create metadata.